-Accredited by the Commission on Accrediting of the Association of Theological Schools in the United States and Canada, and the following degree programs are approved:
+Immaculate Conception Seminary School of Theology (ICSST) is accredited by the Commission on Accrediting of the Association of Theological Schools in the United States and Canada, and the following masters degree programs are approved:

 10 Summit Park Drive